cheminfo/eln-docs/docs/30_structural_analysis/uv/README.md

 The application will systematically look for the strongest signal close to the wavelength that has been clicked.

 The peaks will be displayed in the `UV peaks` tab.
 The signal strength is given automatically.
 The categorization `S`, `m` and `w` for strong, medium and weak, is based on the highest and lowest selected peak.
-All peak wavelenghts and absorbance are reported in a compact format ready for publication.
+All peak wavelengths and absorbance values are reported in a compact format ready for publication.

 ![peak picking](peakPick.gif)